(nal OKS one)

 Opioid overdose: For the complete or partial reversal of opioid depression (including respiratory depression) induced by natural and synthetic opioids (eg, propoxyphene, methadone, nalbuphine, butorphanol, pentazocine).
 Naloxone is also indicated for the diagnosis of suspected or known acute opioid overdosage.

-Evzio (IM, SubQ), Narcan Nasal Spray (intranasal): For the emergency treatment of known or suspected opioid overdose as manifested by respiratory and/or CNS depression.
+Evzio (IM, SubQ) intranasal: For the emergency treatment of known or suspected opioid overdose as manifested by respiratory and/or CNS depression.
 Intended for immediate administration as emergency therapy in settings where opioids may be present.
 Not a substitute for emergency medical care.

 Hypersensitivity to naloxone or any component of the formulation